Thai Dee Maew Cattery

 We also breed Tibetans in the following colors: natural mink, seal point, chocolate point and chocolate mink.

 Our Siam Longhairs are exclusively bred here at Thai Dee Maew Cattery.
 Ours come in any color of Balinese as well as solid colors such as black, white and chocolate.
+The style is classic Thai with a Balinese coat that comes in more color patterns than Balinese.

 If you have completed an application and we would like to move forward with the adoption process, yes.
 That's only if we have photos to send that are not already uploaded to this website or our Facebook page.
 Random strangers emailing us for pictures without sending an application are probably people who are scammers who steal breeders' photos to create a fake website that they use to defraud people.
 Only people we have spoken to who are or definitely plan to get on our notification list may receive additional photos by email or text.